Idaho Water Quality at a Glance

 Boise Water Quality

-Comprehensive analysis of Boise water systems, including United Water Idaho and municipal sources.
-Covers groundwater quality from deep aquifers, PFAS monitoring results, and infrastructure modernization efforts in Idaho’s capital city.
+Comprehensive analysis of Boise water systems, including Veolia Water Idaho and municipal sources.
+Covers groundwater quality from deep Treasure Valley aquifer wells, PFAS monitoring results (including Capitol Water Corporation’s elevated detections and remediation), arsenic and chromium-6 concerns, and infrastructure investment in Idaho’s capital city.

 Frequently Asked Questions

-Yes, Idaho’s tap water is generally excellent and safe to drink.
-The state’s public water systems consistently meet federal drinking water standards.
+Yes, Idaho’s tap water is generally safe to drink.
+The state’s public water systems consistently meet federal drinking water standards, and Idaho benefits from some of the highest-quality groundwater in the nation.

 What makes Idaho’s groundwater so clean?

-Idaho’s groundwater quality benefits from unique geological formations and natural protection from contamination.
+Idaho’s groundwater quality benefits from unique geological formations and strong natural protection against contamination.

-The state’s major aquifers, particularly the Eastern Snake Plain Aquifer, are formed by porous volcanic basalt rock that provides excellent natural filtration.
-Mountain snowpack recharge and minimal industrial development in recharge areas help maintain pristine water quality.
-The Spokane Valley-Rathdrum Prairie Aquifer in northern Idaho receives the highest level of federal protection as a “sensitive resource” aquifer.
-Idaho’s proactive groundwater management, including sole source aquifer designations and comprehensive monitoring programs, helps preserve these valuable water resources for current and future generations.
+The state’s major aquifers, particularly the Eastern Snake Plain Aquifer, are formed by porous volcanic basalt rock providing excellent natural filtration.
+Mountain snowpack recharge and minimal industrial development in recharge zones help maintain pristine quality.
+The Spokane Valley-Rathdrum Prairie Aquifer in northern Idaho carries the highest level of federal protection as both a sole source aquifer and Idaho’s only “sensitive resource” aquifer — a status shared with neighbouring Washington State which also draws from this system.
+Idaho’s proactive groundwater management, including UCMR 5 monitoring and the ongoing ESPA management plan, continues to preserve these resources.

 How can I access my local water quality information?